Below are my favorite components of a Victoria-style Survival guide for National Novel Writing Month! :)

 Of course, this isn't a blog about cookies or even about food.
 I'm talking about writing right now, and so today I'd like to share 5 different ways you can go about planning your book.
 If you're planning a book for NaNoWriMo (or just any book), this is for you.
 I'm not a professional by any stretch of the imagination, but I have used many various ways of planning my books, and so I just wanted to share my experiences with you. :) Like I said above with the chocolate chip cookie analogy, everybody will find different ways that work for them.
 Maybe some of these systems of novel planning will work for you, and probably some won't. :)

 (And yes, I am a firm believer now that I personally should generally plan a bit for my books.
 I would typically recommend a bit of planning to others as well, even if you're a "pantser" (aka you open up an empty document or notebook and just start writing without any pre-meditation).
 It not only makes things more efficient, but it also keeps you from really bad writer's blocks. :D I used to never plan and my books ended up confusing, boring, or cliche most of the time, haha!
 It was so bad I was scared to edit them.
 Now you might not be a complete planner...
-You might be a total "pantser" or a very even mix of planner+pantser.
-And that's great too.
+You might be a total "pantser" or a very even mix of planner+pantser. --That's me, lol-- And that's great too.
 Just find what works for you.)

 1. The Character Questionnaire and Basic Outline Technique: This is the way I did it for some of my first few books that I actually bothered to plan.
-It's your standard point by point outline, but I always threw in a "character questionnaire" too.
+It's your standard point by point outline of the plot, but I always threw in a "character questionnaire" too.
 The questionnaires are always fun, allowing you to get to know your character better, or think of things you might want to add into the story.
 As far as the basic outline goes--it works, but I have to admit that sometimes just sitting down and thinking "I'm going to come up with an outline" just doesn't work.
 It's pretty bad if you get stuck on your outline and don't know where to go next... :D It comes together the nicest when you already have had lots of stuff simmering in your head for a while with a clear idea of where you want things to go.

 2. The Character-driven Plot Developer: I have used this perhaps one time so far.
 It works really well for books that have a lot of character growth, or for books that have relationships that develop and change between two characters.
 You have a list of basic questions, for example, "The first test between relationship", "A darker moment" etc, and you answer these from various relationships the MC (the main character) has with various supporting characters.